astuyve/astuyve.github.io/_posts/2026-01-24-clawd-bought-a-car.md

 ---
 layout: post
 title: Clawdbot bought me a car
-description: Outsourcing the painful aspects of a car purchase to AI was refreshingly nice, and sold me on the vision of Clawdbot (now Moltbot)
+description: Outsourcing the painful aspects of a car purchase to AI was refreshingly nice, and sold me on the vision of Clawdbot (now OpenClaw)
 categories: posts
 image: assets/images/clawd_car/clawd_home.jpg
 ---